-The Three Rivers Athletic Conference released its all-conference boys and girls basketball teams, with multiple area athletes recognized through voting by the head coaches.
+The Three Rivers Athletic Conference released its all-conference boys and girls basketball teams, with multiple area athletes recognized through voting by head coaches.

 The Newman boys, who shared the conference title with Mendota at 9-1, had all five starters earn spots on the team.

-Newman seniors Garret Matznick and George Jungerman were named to the first-team as unanimous selections, while Evan Bushman was named to the second-team.
+Newman seniors Garret Matznick and George Jungerman were named to the first team as unanimous selections, while Evan Bushman was named to the second team.
 Senior Comet Asher Ernst was named honorable mention, along with junior John Rowzee.

-Erie-Prophetstown senior Connor Keegan was named first-team for the third-place Panthers.
-E-P senior Gus Schultz was named second-team, while Evan Steimle and Keegan Winckler were honorable mention picks.
+Erie-Prophetstown senior Connor Keegan was named first team for the third-place Panthers.
+E-P senior Gus Schultz was named second team, while Evan Steimle and Keegan Winckler were honorable mention picks.

 Other first-team selections went to Hall’s Braden Curran, Mendota’s Cole Tillman and Kewanee’s Chris Crowe.